-First, students complete the core curriculum entirely through online courses (about half of the program).
+First, students complete the core curriculum entirely through online courses (about half of the program) after the opening hybrid Business Communications course, featuring sessions during Langone LAB (orientation).
 Second, students may finish the elective portion of the degree through a combination of the following:

 - Regular in-person courses on weeknights or Saturdays in NYC